Universal Seesaw Leptogenesis: Conclusion

 We conclude by giving an overview of the salient findings of our analysis \begin{itemize} \item In the context of Universal Seesaw model, we show that leptogenesis can work with a single generation of Majorana mediators $N_{L,R}$, as the parity doubling leading to the presence of both $N_L$ and $N_R$ can account for the $CP$ violation from tree-loop-interference.
 The generalized parity $\mathcal{P}$ needs to be softly broken to allow for different masses of $N_{L,R}$ or else the $CP$ violation vanishes.
 As a proof of principle, we focused on the coupling to the lightest and effectively massless active neutrino $\nu_L$ and ensured that the heavier generations are sufficiently decoupled.
 In contrast to previous implementations, our parameter space is barely affected by washout, left-right equilibration and the additional gauge interactions.

-\item Leptogenesis with high scale left-right symmetry breaking $v_R>M$ needs $M_N>\mathcal{O}(\SI{e10}{\giga\electronvolt})$, which can be in tension with the quality problem of the solution to the strong $CP$ problem.
+\item Leptogenesis with high scale left-right symmetry breaking $v_R>M$ needs $M_N>\mathcal{O}(\SI{e10}{\giga\electronvolt})$, but this regime is disfavored by the washout from left-right equilibration in Eq.~\eqref{eq:weak}.
+Moreover, it can be in tension with the quality problem of the solution to the strong $CP$ problem.
 For the case of gauged $\mathcal{P}$, the dangerous higher dimensional operators in Eq.~\eqref{eq:qual2} would need to have couplings below $\mathcal{O}(10^{-3})$ to accommodate this range of $v_R$.
 If $\mathcal{P}$ is instead a global symmetry and the operators in Eq.~\eqref{eq:danger} are realized, one would have to suppress their couplings by at least six orders of magnitude.
 Consequently, this scenario needs a dedicated mechanism to sufficiently forbid these higher dimensional operators for both realizations of generalized parity.

 \item Leptogenesis with $M>v_R$ can work if we explicitly break $\mathcal{P}$ in the neutrino Yukawa couplings to avoid the cancellation of the asymmetries stored in the different lepton chiralities due to the presence of two distinct sphalerons.
 We find an increase in the mass scale for leptogenesis of $M_N>\mathcal{O}(\SI{e12}{\giga\electronvolt})$, due to the assumption that this breaking is small, which further suppresses the amount of $CP$ violation per $N_{L,R}$ decay.
 This hard breaking could arise as a consequence of the higher dimensional operator in Eq.~\eqref{eq:SSB2} together with spontaneous breaking from a parity-odd singlet scalar $S$.
 However, due to the unavoidable domain walls in the field $S$ for $T_\text{RH}>M_N>v_R$ we can not use a gauged $\mathcal{P}$ for the intended cosmological history, implying that here generalized parity has to be a global symmetry.
 This region of parameter space is compatible with values of $v_R$ as low as the current limit of 18 TeV \cite{Craig:2020bnv} from collider searches.
 Thus, our approach is complimentary to the high scale scenarios of Refs.~\cite{Gu:2010yf,Dunsky:2020dhn,Babu:2024glr,Carrasco-Martinez:2023nit}.